tomoya/auto-fix.el/README.md

 ## Variables

-This package have 2 important buffer local variables.
+This package have 2 important buffer local variables `auto-fix-command` and `auto-fix-option`.
 Please let you set using the hook.

 ### auto-fix-command